BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Introduction

-We comprehensively evaluate BRIGHT across 24 benchmarks (Figure~\ref{fig1}d) covering the full spectrum of the clinical applications.
-BRIGHT generally outperforms existing generalist PFMs and the specialist model BRIGHT (S), reflecting the efficacy of the collaborative generalist-specialist design.
-Notably, BRIGHT achieves top-1 (top-2) performance in 21 (24) out of 24 internal tasks (Figure~\ref{fig1}e) and 5 (8) out of 10 external tasks (Figure~\ref{fig1}f).
-These findings highlight BRIGHT not only as a state-of-the-art model for breast oncology but also as a scalable template for developing high-fidelity, organ-specific foundation models, thereby accelerating the translation of artificial intelligence into specialized clinical practice.
+We comprehensively evaluate BRIGHT across 25 benchmarks (Figure~\ref{fig1}d) covering the full spectrum of the clinical applications.
+BRIGHT generally outperforms five existing generalist PFMs, reflecting the efficacy of the collaborative generalist-specialist design. {Notably, BRIGHT achieves top-1/top-2 (or tied for top-1/top-2) performance in 25 (25) out of 25 internal tasks (Figure~\ref{fig1}g, i)) and 4 (10) out of 11 external tasks (Figure~\ref{fig1}h, j) based on statistical significance.
+Two critical difference (CD) diagrams based on Nemenyi test demonstrate the advantage of our method over several PFM baselines and the corresponding critical difference intervals for internal~(Figure~\ref{fig1}e) and external~(Figure~\ref{fig1}f) test.} These findings highlight BRIGHT not only as a state-of-the-art model for breast oncology but also as a scalable template for developing high-fidelity, organ-specific foundation models, thereby accelerating the translation of artificial intelligence into specialized clinical practice.